What Are Canker Sores

 - Over the counter pain relief (e.g. ibuprofen or acetaminophen) may be all that you or your child needs to ease the sore.

-- Also try making a paste out of baking soda and water to be applied directly to the sore following meals.
-This can soothe some of the ache.
+- Also, try making a paste out of baking soda and water to be applied directly to the sore following meals.
+This can soothe some of the aches.

 - They should absolutely avoid eating abrasive and irritating foods such as spicy food, sour candies, and salty chips.
 After all, it is an open sore in your child’s mouth.